7 Beautiful Boardwalk Hikes in Northern Virginia

 Enjoy nice stretches of boardwalk through the woods on the northern Bull Run Occoquan Trail in Bull Run Regional Park.
 The trail, nicknamed the BROT, is an 18-mile path through the woods and along a stream at the western edge of Fairfax County.
 The first mile of the trail is an easy, level walk through woods, over boardwalks, and along the water.

-Begin at the trailhead across from the Atlantic Waterpark lot, heading south.
+Begin at the trailhead across from the Atlantis Waterpark lot, heading south.
 Soon, the dirt path becomes a boardwalk over the marshy woods.
 Further on the path borders Cub Run, with pretty water views.
 In April, the woods fill with beautiful Virginia bluebells and other spring wildflowers so spring is a wonderful time to take this hike.
 You can see more blooms from the nearby Bluebell Loop Trail.

 Plan your visit with our complete guide: Northern Bull Run Occoquan Trail Hike in Northern Virginia.